medavidallsop/pb4wp/README.md

 # Scripts

-There are several included PNPM scripts which can be run, some of which in turn run the associated Composer scripts:
+There are several included PNPM scripts which can be run, some of which in turn run the associated Composer scripts.
+It is recommended to use these rather than the Composer scripts directly:

 | Command                     | Description                                                                                                                | Usage                                |
 |-----------------------------|----------------------------------------------------------------------------------------------------------------------------|--------------------------------------|